MetricCalc

 Meters to Miles

-Turn meter distances into miles for long routes and large-distance summaries.
+Convert meter-based distances into miles for long routes, large-distance summaries, and mapping references.

 ft